Foundation Board and Staff

 The RCPA Foundation Board and Staff members are:

 Kevin Carpenter trained in Clinical Chemistry in Sheffield in the UK.
 He obtained an MSc from the University of Leeds and a PhD with University of Sheffield, and entered the field of inborn errors of metabolism at Sheffield Children’s Hospital in the mid 1980s.
-He has worked as Principal Scientist at the NSW Biochemical Genetics Service since 1994 and was appointed Head of Department in 2003.
-His research interests include fatty acid oxidation defects and gene therapy for urea cycle disorders and he holds a position as Conjoint Associate Professor in Paediatrics and Child Health and Genetic Medicine at the University of Sydney.
-He is currently President of the Human Genetics Society of Australasia.
-He is a past President of the Human Genetics Society of Australasia, Founding Fellow of the Faculty of Science, and member of several RCPA committees including Pathology Update Steering Committee and Genetics Advisory Committee.
+He was Principal Scientist at the NSW Biochemical Genetics Service from 1994 to 2017 and is currently the CEO of the Human Genetics Society of Australasia.
+He is a past President of the HGSA, Founding Fellow of the Faculty of Science, and former member of several RCPA committees including Pathology Update Steering Committee and Genetics Advisory Committee.
 He joined the Board of the RCPA Foundation in 2012.

 A/Prof Paul McKenzie was immediate past President of the College from 2009 to 2011.
 He was admitted to College Fellowship in 1984 and obtained an RCPA Diploma of Cytopathology in 1997.
 He has been a College Examiner in Anatomical Pathology since 2000.
 Paul has been a College representative on various external committees since the mid 1990’s and has also been a member of a number of College committees.
 He has been a NATA assessor since 1987.
 As Director of Anatomical Pathology, he maintains a full diagnostic reporting workload and has authored over 30 publications including 2 book chapters.